My sole purpose is to make your most difficult situation as peaceful and relaxed as possible – for both you and your pet.

 Due to the critical and sensitive nature of our service, Dr. Amanda Craig and I are intending to continue to try to serve as many pets and families as we are able.
 However, some changes in how we conduct visits will be necessary in order to protect ourselves, our client families and the public.

-Though it is impossible to keep a six-foot distance in the home setting and also during such an intimate and sensitive moment, we must try to avoid physical contact.
+It is impossible to keep a six-foot distance in the home setting and also during such an intimate and sensitive moment, we must try to avoid physical contact.
 Even though we appreciate, and already miss, the healing power of consolation by handshake and hug, we must please ask people from refraining.

 Other steps that (while not perfect) may be helpful whenever possible are: